-Other provisions that may be present in the purchase agreement in connection with the RWI include clarifying language to the effect that survival provisions under the purchase agreement do not impact the RWI policy period; and in the presence of a buy-side RWI policy, covenants requiring the buyer not to obtain a RWI policy providing for subrogation rights against the seller other than in the case of fraud, and requiring that the buyer does not agree to amendments to the RWI policy that adversely affect the seller, including with respect to subrogation rights.
+Other provisions that may be present in the purchase agreement in connection with the RWI include clarifying language to the effect that survival provisions under the purchase agreement do not impact the RWI policy period; and in the presence of a buy-side RWI policy, covenants requiring the buyer not to obtain an RWI policy providing for subrogation rights against the seller other than in the case of fraud, and requiring that the buyer does not agree to amendments to the RWI policy that adversely affect the seller, including with respect to subrogation rights.

 The RWI policy is often self-contained as to the defined terms and other provisions that trigger coverage thereunder (other than the covered R&Ws, which are contained in the purchase agreement and included by reference), including with respect to the definition of covered losses, events constituting a breach of R&W, knowledge and other exclusions.
-However, in deals in which a buy-side RWI policy is put in place in addition to indemnification obligations granted by the seller, the RWI policy may be informed by the relevant provisions and defined
+However, in deals in which a buy-side RWI policy is put in place in addition to indemnification obligations granted by the seller, the RWI policy may be informed by the relevant provisions and defined terms in the purchase agreement (e.g., the definition of 'losses').
+In those cases, the buyer should be careful not to accept limitations to the relevant defined terms and provisions that it is not willing to accept with regard to the RWI carrier.
+The RWI policy usually follows the materiality scrape provisions in the purchase agreement, for the purpose of determining whether there has been a breach of a R&W and the extent of the losses incurred.